SunMouRen520/Tiny/doc/graphics.md

             + Developing State:
                 - 2018/12/01 Due to the fact that i'm just newbie to OpenGL, So I decide to only support OpenGL 4.5, which is the OpenGL version of <OpenGl SuperBible 7th>.
 When OpenGL 4.5 jobs are done, i'll go ahead with OpenGL ES 3.0.

+                - Why Magnum Buffer only has three Target?

         * Texture:
             + Basically, texture data comprise of two layers: ImageData and TextureData.
                 - ImageData defines the raw-input images.
 And we need some facility to load ImageData from resources.